harshb/harshb.github.io/_posts/2019-10-05-kaifi-aurat.md

 >
 >Arise my dear, come walk with me
 >
->You who were once  satisfied with senseless toys in fashion;
+>You who were once  satisfied with senseless toys in fashion
 >
->You who were once melted by the heated pants  of passion ;
+>You who were once melted by the heated pants  of passion
 >
->You who would once  slip  and fall on your face
+>You who, as soon as you tried to change, would slip  and fall on your face
 >
 >You who like quicksilver would mold in every vase
 >
->Now pour your existence  into a mold of steel my dear
+>Now go  pour your existence  into a mold of iron my dear
 >
 ><img src="../assets/spacer.png" alt="Sahil Ludhianvi" style="width:52px;height:20px;">
 >